 4. How will we succeed?

-(Strategy, or simply put, Liberti Fairmount’s plan for success; a collection of intentional decisions the elders and congregation make to give the church the best chance to thrive; every single decision, if it is made intentionally and consistently, will be part of the the overall strategy).
+(Strategy, or simply put, Liberti Fairmount’s plan for success; a collection of intentional decisions the elders make to give the church the best chance to thrive; every single decision, if it is made intentionally and consistently, will be part of the the overall strategy).